Welcome to our Sicilian Silence

-Week long retreats from October 13th and October 20th 2017 - Friday to Friday
+Week long retreat from October 13th to October 20th - Friday to Friday

 We are very much looking forward to welcoming you to Sicily.
 Our new home nestles at the foot of Mt Etna with views over the nearby orchards and to the sea, just outside the town of Fiumefreddo di Sicilia.
 Our hosts are Guenda and Guido - two lovelier people you would struggle to meet.
 Gave up high paying jobs in the city to do something closer to their hearts.
 We love that.
 Check out their website at: Borgo Degli Aranci to get a feel for the place (and to see the great photos).